Asymptotic Errors for Teacher-Student Convex Generalized Linear Models (or : How to Prove Kabashima's Replica Formula): Main result

 \quad \\ where $\chi_{x}=(\hat{Q}_{1x}+\hat{Q}_{2x})^{-1}$, $\chi_{z}=(\hat{Q}_{1z}+\hat{Q}_{2z})^{-1}$, and expectations are taken with respect to the random variables $x_{0} \sim p_{x_0}$, $z_{0} \sim \mathcal{N}(0,\sqrt{\rho_z})$, $y \sim \varphi(z_{0},\omega_{0})$, $\xi_{1x}, \xi_{1z} \sim \mathcal{N}(0,1)$, and eigenvalues $\lambda \sim p_\lambda$. $\eta$ is a shorthand for the scalar proximal operator:

-\end{theorem} The additional regularity assumptions added in the statement of Theorem \ref{main_th} are required for the analytic continuation argument and apply to polynomials of order 2 as well as the logistic function.
-The set of fixed point equations from Theorem \ref{main_th} naturally stems from the "replica-symmetric" free energy commonly used in the statistical physics community \cite{mezard1987spin,mezard2009information}.
-The free energy depends on a set of parameters, and extremizing it with respect to all parameters provides the set of equations \eqref{thm1-equations}.
-We state this correspondence in the following corollary to Theorem \ref{main_th} : \begin{corollary}[The Kabashima formula] \quad \\ The fixed point equations from theorem \ref{main_th} can equivalently be rewritten as the solution of the extreme value problem (\ref{free-energy}) defined by the replica free energy from \cite{takahashi2020macroscopic}.
+\end{theorem} The set of fixed point equations from Theorem \ref{main_th} naturally stems from the "replica-symmetric" free energy commonly used in the statistical physics community \cite{mezard1987spin,mezard2009information}.
+The free energy depends on a set of parameters, and extremizing it with respect to all parameters, i.e. writing the zero gradient condition for each parameter, provides the set of equations \eqref{thm1-equations}.
+We state this correspondence in the following corollary to Theorem \ref{main_th} : \begin{corollary}[The Kabashima formula] \quad \\ The fixed point equations from theorem \ref{main_th} can equivalently be rewritten as the solution of the extreme value problem (\ref{free-energy}) defined by the replica free energy from \cite{takahashi2022macroscopic}.